AI Tools

 Supported AI assistants

-Both MCP servers work with any assistant that supports the STDIO transport.
-Each MCP setup page includes step-by-step configuration instructions for the following editors:
+Each MCP setup page includes step-by-step configuration instructions for the following editors and CLI tools:

 - VS Code with GitHub Copilot